ibm-cloud-docs/Backup/restore-vsphere.md

 7. In the **Items to Restore** panel, select each virtual machine that you want to restore.
 8. In the **Encryption Password** field, type the data encryption password.
 9. In the **Destination Datastore** list, click the VMware datastore for the restored VMs.
-10. Select one of the following options for restoring VMs to the VMware datastore that you selected:
+10. Select one of the following options for restoring VMs to the VMware datastore that you selected.
     * **Restore all selected virtual machines to the selected datastore only.**
     * **Restore to the selected datastore only when a virtual machine’s original datastore is not available.** If the virtual machine's backup contains multiple VMDKs that were on multiple VMware datastores, and not all of the datastores are available, the entire virtual machine is restored to the selected VMware datastore.